mj-felix/track-my-warranties/README.md

 - **SendGrid service** to send reset password and transactional emails:
 ```
 SENDGRID_API_KEY=key obtained from SendGrid
-NO_RESPONSE_EMAIL=From email configured with SendGrid
+NO_RESPONSE_EMAIL=From email configured in SendGrid
 ```
 Transactional emails inlude:
 1. email sent to Admin's email on new user registration